 Step 4: Include any other pertinent information regarding your marine event.
 Attach a copy of a chart of the local area with detailed drawings showing the intended route or event location.
 Be specific and detailed in your description of the safety measures you will take during the event and include a schedule of activities.
 We encourage event sponsors to submit material provided to event participants with your marine event permit application.
 After we have issued you a permit, any changes to the schedule of activities should be reported to this office immediately.
 Failure to prove sufficient information or to dedicate sufficient safety resources to the event may result in return or disapproval of your application or revocation of your permit.

-Step 5: Mail or fax application to:
+Step 5: Mail or fax application to (for CONNECTICUT AND LONG ISLAND, NEW YORK EVENTS ONLY):

 Mail to:

 Commander

 USCG Sector Long Island Sound

 Attn: WWM Division - Marine Events

 120 Woodward Avenue

 New Haven, CT 06512-3698